Skip to content

 Create real apprenticeship programs.
 Not the kind where the new guy carries materials for six months and hopes someone teaches them something.
 Structured programs with milestones and accountability on both sides.

 Pay people fairly and tell them the truth about what they can earn over a career.
 The trades are a legitimate path to a good life.
 A union electrician can make six figures.
-A good project manager in commercial construction can make $120,000 or more.
+According to the Bureau of Labor Statistics, the median annual wage for construction managers was $106,980 in May 2024, with experienced professionals earning well above that.
 We need to say that out loud and mean it.

 The labor shortage in the trades is real.
-But it’s a symptom, not the disease.
+But it is a symptom, not the disease.
 The disease is an industry that has historically treated its workforce as disposable.
 Fix the leadership, and the people show up.

 Khary Penebaker